MzSussan/Sussan-s-CV/README.md

 *	Learning Block Chain technology and AI
 *	Tutor clients on basics  of python programming language
 *	Create database for all clients
+* Planning and overseeing projects
+*	Monitor progress of projects

 #### **Office Assistant (Liability department)** |  Bank of Agriculture | Calabar, Cross River state | June 2018 – March 2019